MateeDevs/devstack-ios-app/README.md

 ## Build + Release
 - CI/CD process is based on [GitHub Actions](https://github.com/features/actions) and [Fastlane](https://fastlane.tools/)
-- Main configuration for GitHub Actions is in the `.github/workflows/main.yml` file
+- Configurations for GitHub Actions are in the `.github/workflows` folder
-- Main configuration for Fastlane is in the `fastlane/Fastfile` file
+- Configuration for Fastlane is in the `fastlane/Fastfile` file
-- Builds can be triggered manually on the GitHub website
-- Version number is automatically set based on the input in manual trigger
+- Version number is taken from the Xcode project (it should respect [Semantic Versioning](https://semver.org))
-- Build number is generated on the CI server, the values set in the Xcode are ignored
+- Build number is generated on the CI server, the value set in the Xcode project is ignored
+- For every merge to develop branch, a new alpha build is created and uploaded to the TestFlight for internal testers
+- Release builds must be triggered manually on the GitHub website
-- The builds for all environments (alpha/beta/production) are produced and uploaded to the TestFlight
+- Release builds for all environments are then produced and uploaded to the TestFlight for both internal and external testers
-- After successful build, a git tag with version and build numbers is created and pushed to the git
+- After successful release build, a git tag with version and build numbers is created and pushed to the git

 ## Tests
 - Unit tests are in `DevStackTests`, you can run them on any scheme with `CMD + U`